Command Line Options¶

 [--template]

-(Kafka export only, JSON or Avro encoding)
+(Kafka and TCP export only, with JSON or Avro encoding)

 Example: